 Place of work: Initially based at Little Mead Primary Academy.
 However, all appointments are made to the Trust centrally

 Contract: Temporary – linked to named child with SEND funding

 Interviews: Monday 13th December

 The Successful Candidate

 Little Mead Primary Academy is looking to appoint an empathetic, nurturing, patient and flexible individual to join our team as a SEND Teaching Assistant.
-An energetic and positive outlook is essential.
+Compassion and empathy are essential.

 Your daily routine will involve: